uraneko/flaxen/README.md

 ## Versioning
 Follows the [SemVer Spec](https://semver.org/).
-Until the time arrives for the version to reach 1.0.0, the repo will adhere to the following rules for versions x.y.z:
+~~ Until the time arrives for the version to reach 1.0.0, the repo will adhere to the following rules for versions x.y.z:
 - x is constant at 0.
 - aside from a number of exceptions, changes incrementing y are accompanied by a milestone creation, i.e., the first pr of a new milestone increments y.
 - everything else increments z.
 Consecutive small changes may be combined into a single incrementation of z.
-- the above three rules are not always respected.
+- the above three rules are not always respected. ~~

+Until the crate hits version 1.0.0, there are no rules

 <br/><br/>